-This sentiment that the Cost Bulletin guidelines are outdated was also referenced by the Ontario Court of Appeal in Inter-Leasing, Inc. v.
-Ontario, 47 and in the 2018 case of Little v.
-Floyd Sinton Limited, 48 where the costs under the Costs Bulletin were adjusted for inflation.
+This sentiment that the Cost Bulletin guidelines are outdated was also referenced by the Ontario Court of Appeal in, Inter-Leasing, Inc. v Ontario; and, in the 2018 case of, Little v Floyd Sinton Limited, where the costs under the Costs Bulletin were adjusted for inflation.

-In summary, recognition of the court's discretion to award costs-and not the "Costs Grid" nor the "Costs Bulletin"-is now found in Tariff A of the Rules of Civil Procedure.
-Part I of Tariff A now simply states:
+In summary, recognition of the court's discretion to award costs - and not the "Costs Grid," nor, the "Costs Bulletin" - is now found in Tariff A.

+Part 1 of Tariff A now simply states:

-PART I - FEES
+PART 1 - FEES

-The fee for any step in a proceeding authorized by the Rules of Civil Procedure and the counsel fee for motions, applications, trials, references and appeals shall be determined in accordance with section 131 of the Courts of Justice Act and the factors set out in subrule 57.01(1).
+The fee for any step in a proceeding authorized by the Rules of Civil Procedure and the counsel fee for motions, applications, trials, references and appeals shall be determined in accordance with section 131 of the Courts of Justice Act and the factors set out in sub-rule 57.01(1).